-A significant proportion of housing across Essex does not have access to a private drive or a dedicated offstreet parking space, which restricts opportunities for home-charging.
+A significant proportion of housing does not have access to a private drive or a dedicated off-street parking space, which restricts opportunities for home-charging.
 These types of property are often in areas most in need of levelling up and in urban areas where air quality could benefit most from the transition to EVs.
 From a pedestrian safety and convenience point of view, we will not permit the temporary placing of cables across the footway or highway.
 Any permanent solution will require local consultation and permission from Essex Highways prior to installation, on a case-by-case basis.
 Consideration will need to be given to conflicting demands for limited street space and local parking pressures affecting both EV and non-EV car owners.

-In early 2023, we will submit a funding application to the Government's On-street Residential Charge point Scheme (ORCS) to increase the availability of on-street charge points in both urban and rural areas.
-If we are successful with this bid, the funding will only go so far.
-We will look to identify additional accessible alternatives and solutions for those with restrictive access to charging at home, particularly in areas with limited access to sustainable travel options and where car travel is necessary, including: Provide guidance on appropriate charge point options to residents applying to the council for private or public on-street charge points using innovative design, such as channelling, embedded or retractable solutions (see examples in Figure 4).
-These solutions are most likely to be permitted where footways are wide enough to prohibit trailing cables and where EV parking bays can be formalised.
+Earlier this year, we secured funding from the Government's On-street Residential Charge point Scheme (ORCS) to increase the availability of on-street charge points in both urban and rural areas.
+However, the funding will only go so far.
+We will look to identify additional accessible alternatives and solutions for those with restricted access to charging at home, particularly in areas with limited access to sustainable travel options, including:

+- Provide guidance on appropriate charge point options to residents applying to the council for private or public on-street charge points using innovative design, such as channelling, embedded or retractable solutions (see examples on following page).
+These solutions are most likely to be permitted where footways are wide enough to prohibit trailing cables and where EV parking bays can be formalised. - Liaising with public sector partners and exploring opportunities to use public property, such as libraries, country parks, community halls, parks, schools, or council operated car parks for public charge points. - Expansion of shared mobility schemes, like EV car clubs, as an alternative to private car ownership.